-2019 Director Compensation
+2020 Director Compensation

 Our Board of Directors reviews the compensation of our non-employee directors at least every two years or as such other time as circumstances may warrant.
-In January 2019, Frederic W. Cook & Co., Inc. ("FW Cook"), an independent outside compensation consulting firm retained by the Compensation Committee, conducted a comprehensive analysis of the Company's non-employee director compensation review, as described below.
+Frederic W. Cook & Co., Inc. ("FW Cook"), an independent outside compensation consulting firm retained by the Compensation Committee, most recently conducted a comprehensive analysis of the Company's non-employee director compensation review in 2019.
+There were no changes to the compensation of our non-employee directors for 2020.